songweii/DualToken/README.md

 ## Introduction

-This repo implements DualToken, a method that unifies representations for both visual understanding and generation within a single tokenizer.
+This repo implements **DualToken**, a method that unifies representations for both visual understanding and generation within a single tokenizer.
 Directly integrating reconstruction and semantic objectives in a single tokenizer creates conflicts, leading to degraded performance in both reconstruction quality and semantic performance.
 Instead of forcing a single codebook to handle both semantic and perceptual information, DualToken disentangles them by introducing separate codebooks for high and low-level features, effectively transforming their inherent conflict into a synergistic relationship.
 As a result, DualToken achieves state-of-the-art performance in both reconstruction and semantic tasks.

 ![teaser](asset/tokenizer.png)